tendermint/tendermint/spec/p2p/messages/consensus.md

 | proposal_pol_round | int32    |                               | 2            |
 | proposal_pol       | bitarray |                               | 3            |

-### HasVote
+### ReceivedVote

-HasVote is sent to indicate that a particular vote has been received.
+ReceivedVote is sent to indicate that a particular vote has been received.
 It contains height, round, vote type and the index of the validator that is the originator of the corresponding vote.

 | Name   | Type                                                             | Description                            | Field Number |